diggerwoo/jsh/README.md

 There are two internal env vars defined by jsh：
  - SCPEXEC, set 1 or TRUE if users/groups are allowed to use scp.
- - SCPDIR, defines accessible directories other than HOME.
+ - SCPDIR, defines accessible directories other than user's home directory.
 Multi directory shoud be separated by ':'.

 For example:
 ```